Grantmaking Policy FAQs

 A: Colleges have different policies about how scholarships which are not granted by the institution will or will not impact your financial aid.
 We strongly recommend you speak with your college’s financial aid office to determine what is best for you.

-Q: How do I receive my scholarship and/or interest-free loan award?
+Q: How do I receive my scholarship award?

 A: Scholarships are paid directly to your college after your enrollment is verified for the semester.
 The full amount of your awarded scholarship is generally paid in the fall semester, with a few exceptions.
 If this is the case, we will notify you directly.

-Q: Can I apply for scholarships and interest-free loans without knowing where I will be going to school?
+Q: Can I apply for scholarships without knowing where I will be going to school?

 A: Yes!
-We encourage you to apply for our scholarships and interest-free loans as long as you will be attending a college in the coming academic year.
+We encourage you to apply for our scholarships as long as you will be attending a college in the coming academic year.

-Q: If I am not a first-year student, am I still eligible for the scholarships and interest-free loan programs?
+Q: If I am not a first-year student, am I still eligible for the scholarship program?

 A: Yes!
-You do not need to be a first-year student to qualify for our scholarships and interest-free loans.
+You do not need to be a first-year student to qualify for our scholarships.

 Q: What happens if I defer my enrollment?

-A: If you are not sure what your plans for the fall semester are, you are still encouraged to apply for our scholarships and interest-free loans.
+A: If you are not sure what your plans for the fall semester are, you are still encouraged to apply for our scholarships.
 We will address these situations on a case-by-case basis.

 Additional questions?
 Contact us at scholar@communityfoundation.org